-Individual study, research or projects in Business Office Technology under instructor guidance.
+Individual study, research or projects under instructor guidance.
 Written reports and periodic conferences required.
-Content and unit credit to be determined by student/instructor conferences and the Office of Instruction.
+Content and unit credit to determined by student/instructor conferences and the Office of Instruction.
 May be repeated for a maximum of 9 units.

-201 ADVANCED KEYBOARDING/ DOCUMENT PROCESSING 3 UNITS
+201 ADVANCED KEYBOARDING/ DOCUMENT PROCESSING

-Prerequisite: BOT 102AB or equivalent with a grade of "C" or better or "Pass"
+3 UNITS Prerequisite: "C" grade or higher or "Pass" in BOT 102AB or equivalent.